laf12/thesis-bias-extension/README.md

 ## Getting Started

-To run this code, follow the instructions below:
+To run this code, please follow the instructions below:

 ### Prerequisites